-Megan: I'd like to meet David Attenborough.
-Ravi: Great choice.
-I know who David maybe you can explain to people who don't watch television in Britain who David wildlife programmes have been seen by more than one billion people all over the world so I think people will know who he is.
+Megan: Well actually Ravi, David Attenborough's wildlife programmes have been seen by more than one billion people all over the world so I think people will know who he is.
 They might not know his name but I think they'll recognise him.

-Attenborough is - I think anyone who watches television in Britain will know who he is - but natural world and they are just fantastic.
+Erm, he's a TV presenter and he makes programmes about nature and wildlife and the natural world and they are just fantastic.
 Erm ..
-I'll say the names of some of the programmes in case anyone recognises them, erm, there was Life on Earth, the Life of Birds, the Blue Planet,
+I'll say the names of some of the programmes in case anyone recognises them, erm, there was Life on Earth, the Life of Birds, the Blue Planet, Planet Earth - there's been so many of them.